<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 Buying a second-hand car in Spain

 Just like buying a brand-new car, there are various benefits of going down the used car route, namely the environmental factor and, of course, the lower price point, both in terms of the actual purchase price, and a lower insurance premium.
-In fact, If you want to get all the ins and outs of this process, look no further than here.
+In fact, If you want to get all the ins and outs of this process to buy a second-hand car, look no further.

 Taking out obligatory car insurance in Spain

 When registering a vehicle in any European Union (EU) country, by law you must make sure it is insured to cover the civil liability of the owner or driver, even if it remains parked in your garage, believe it or not - this is known as "third-party insurance".
 In fact, the fine for not holding this mandatory insurance can range from €600 to around €3,000.
-Check out the options available at Caser by clicking here.
+Check out the car insurance options available at Caser.

 Now you know how to buy a car in Spain.
 It's a huge step to take, no matter where you are, and it involves tons of paperwork and a rigorous process, like most bureaucratic procedures in Spain.
 It gets even trickier to navigate if you spend less than 6 months of the year living here.
 The key, as we have seen, is to ensure you can provide proof of address by one of the documents listed above, but don’t forget to consult the DGT (General Directorate for Traffic) for any updates on the requirements or process of how to buy a car in Spain as a non-resident.
 Enjoy your new wheels!